 - eBay: The online auction giant is still in the game and especially good for selling electronics, gadgets, clothing and apparel, and accessories.

 - Craigslist: While the least scalable, it can be very cost- and time-effective to sell to people locally.

 Just be sure to put a lot of care into your product listings.
-Everything from the titles you use, to how effective the description is at convincing potential buyers your product is better than the rest, and even taking care to shoot high quality product photos can have a dramatic impact on your sales.
+Everything from learning how to write a headline that’ll capture attention, to how effective the description is at convincing potential buyers your product is better than the rest, and even taking care to shoot high quality product photos can have a dramatic impact on your sales.
 I recommend using photo editing tools like Fotor, which gives you the ability to edit your images, create captivating graphic designs and more.